AINULX00159358/EAD_CA2_BP_FE_SERVICE/README.md

 4. To run code locally type: node fe-server.js
  - Can access code on http://localhost:22137
  - 22137 can be changed in /config/config.json property "exposedPort"

+5. We cannot use nodejs request module as it is disabled and has vulnerability, we better use express  request": "^2.88.2"